mcatalano26/cmps-cap/README.md

 After this, you can run:<br/>
 *python app.py*<br/>
 in your terminal and the web page will begin running on your local host.
 Paste in a reddit link to check out what our model thinks of the comments!
 If the reddit link does not have a news article (url) posted at the top of the thread, the app will not work.
-Some good subreddits that almost always have articles linked to threads are r/neutralnews and r/neutralpolitics.
+Some good subreddits that almost always have articles linked to threads are r/neutralnews and r/neutralpolitics.<br/>

+If you are interested in the code that the app is running on, you can see the frontend of the flask app in app.py, templates/base.html, templates/index.html, and templates/post.html.
+The backend of the flask app can be found in app_backend.py.
+We train the model in the file pickleCheck.py.

 **Future Steps:**